 IoT sensors can monitor various parameters like temperature, humidity, vibration, power consumption, air quality, coolant health, and more.
 They can be placed on critical assets to enable effective predictive maintenance.

+You already know how to reduce downtime.
 Maintenance departments can increase productivity in many ways, but they should put most of their efforts into reducing unplanned downtime when assets and equipment can't be used.
 A preventive maintenance program allows maintenance teams to identify small issues before they develop into big ones.
 To better understand failures, they can track related metrics and KPIs.
 Ultimately, they can identify strategies for improving their workflows.
 However, having good maintenance data, keeping it up-to-date, and articulating it into actionable insights is difficult without a CMMS solution.
 Contact us today and get a free trial to Singu FM.